oskstr/spam/README.md

 If they do have the correct permissions, the request will be checked against a [JSON Schema](https://json-schema.org/) to make sure the request body has the correct format.
-Including all required fields and that the email address have the correct format and sent from a verified address.
+Including all required fields and that the email addresses have the correct format and sent from a verified address.

 If all that is in order the request will be sent to the Lambda which will send an email.

 ### Email Templates
+The optional field `template` corresponds to an `.ejs` template in the [`emails/`](/emails) folder.
+Currently, the ones available
+are:
+ - `default`
+ - `empty`

+To create another template, simply add another subfolder of the name you want and add it to [`models/email.yml`](/models/email.yml) in the list of allowed templates.
+Also, please update the list above accordingly.

 ---
 ![spam](http://media.boingboing.net/wp-content/uploads/2016/01/Spam-Can.jpg)